Bridgwater: History

+Incorporation and rebellions

+During the 13th century Second Barons' War against Henry III, Bridgwater was held by Roger Mortimer, first Baron Mortimer against the King.
+Bridgwater's peasants under Nicholas Frampton took part in the Peasants' Revolt of 1381, sacking Sydenham House, murdering the local tax collectors and destroying the records.

 The statue of Robert Blake at Cornhill, Bridgwater, with St Mary's Church in the background (1998).

 Bridgwater was incorporated by charter of Edward IV (1468), confirmed in 1554, 1586, 1629 and 1684.
 Parliamentary representation as a borough constituency began in 1295 and continued until 1870, when the original borough constituency was disenfranchised for corruption; from 4 July 1870 the town was incorporated within the county constituency of West Somerset.
 When parliamentary seats were redistributed for the 1885 general election, a new county division of Bridgwater was created.
 A variety of markets were granted to the town during the Middle Ages including a Midsummer fair (on 24 June), one at the beginning of Lent was added in 1468, and one at Michaelmas.
 The importance of these markets and fairs for the sale of wool and wine, and later of cloth, declined after medieval times.
 The shipping trade of the port revived after the construction of the new dock in 1841, and corn and timber have been imported for centuries.

-Gunpowder Plotter Guy Fawkes is remembered during the carnival season, including a grand illuminated procession through Bridgwater town centre, which culminates in the Squibbing.
-Bridgwater, being staunchly Protestant at the time of the plot, celebrated the thwarting of the conspiracy with particular enthusiasm.

 In the English Civil War the town and the castle were held by the Royalists under Colonel Edmund Wyndham, a personal acquaintance of the King.
 British history might have been very different had his wife, Lady (Crystabella) Wyndham, been a little more accurate with a musket shot that missed Oliver Cromwell but killed his aide de camp.
 Eventually, with many buildings destroyed in the town, the castle and its valuable contents were surrendered to the Parliamentarians on 21 July 1645.
 The castle itself was deliberately destroyed (slighted) the following year, while in 1651 Colonel Wyndham made arrangements for Charles II to flee to France following the Battle of Worcester.